IoTReady/iotready.github.io/open-source.md

 ## TODO
 *We will release these as time permits.
-However, if you have an urgent need for any of these or are willing to poke around slightly raw tools, please do reach out!*
+However, if you have an urgent need for any of these or are willing to mess around with slightly undercooked tools, please do reach out!*

 - CAD files for most of our antenna library
 - Calculation tools for antenna range and size modeling